 - Batching: sorting the ballot papers for each candidate into single preference (i.e., a single '1', a single 'tick', or a single 'cross' and no other preferences) and multi preference.
-The informal ballot papers are sorted into Blanks and Non-Blanks. - Registration: entering the check count results into the computer count system. - Data Entry: entering all preferences on all multi preference ballot papers into the computer count system.
+The informal ballot papers are sorted into Blanks and Non-Blanks. - Registration: entering the check count results into the NSWEC Computer Count System (PRCC). - Data Entry: entering all preferences on all multi preference ballot papers into PRCC.
 The single preference ballot papers for each candidate and the blanks are registered as a bulk figure (the step above) and do not undergo data entry.

-The Check Count is the official count that is used in the Distribution of Preferences within the computer count system to determine the elected candidate(s).
+The Check Count is the official count that is used in the Distribution of Preferences within PRCC to determine the elected candidate(s).